next-multilingual/next-multilingual/README.md

 #### Plurals

-One of the main benefit of ICU MessageFormat is to use Unicode's tools and standards to enable applications to sound fluent in most languages.
+One of the main benefits of ICU MessageFormat is to use Unicode's tools and standards to enable applications to sound fluent in most languages.
 A lot of engineers might believe that by having 2 messages, one for singular and one for plural is enough to stay fluent in all languages.
 In fact, Unicode documented the [plural rules](https://unicode-org.github.io/cldr-staging/charts/latest/supplemental/language_plural_rules.html) of over 200 languages and some languages like Arabic an have up to 6 plural forms.

 To ensure that your sentence will stay fluent in all languages, you can use the following message: